 Everyone has felt loneliness.
 Even surrounded by people.
 Even in a relationship.
-Even with a packed schedule.
+Even with a full schedule.

-That should give us a clue: loneliness is not about the number of people around you.
-It is about something deeper.
+This should give us a clue: loneliness is not about the number of people around.
+It's about something deeper.

-It does not matter how many people surround me.
-If I see myself as fundamentally separate, loneliness follows me everywhere.
+No matter how many people are around.
+If I see myself as fundamentally separate, loneliness accompanies me.

 Loneliness as a Messenger

-Loneliness is telling you: "You are looking outside for what only exists within."
+Loneliness is saying: "You are looking outside for what only exists within."

-You do not need more external connections.
-You need to discover that the connection you seek already exists -- because you are not separate from anything.
+You don't need more external connections.
+You need to discover that the connection you seek already exists — because you are not separate from anything.

 In Practice

-Next time loneliness hits, instead of picking up the phone or calling someone, sit with it.
-Ask: "Who is feeling lonely?"
+Next time loneliness strikes, instead of reaching for your phone or calling someone, sit with it.
+Ask: "Who is it that feels lonely?"
 Investigate.
 You might be surprised by what you find.

 Want to study Vedanta in depth?